pasindu-21/food-ordering-app/README.md

 The *Food Ordering App* allows users to:
 - View available food items and details.
-- Add and remove items from the cart.
+- Add and remove items from the Shop.
 - View the total order amount dynamically.
 - Place orders through an intuitive interface.
+- Costumer can have a give a shop reviews
+- Costemr can manage there profile
 The application is designed with a focus on **responsive UI**, **clean architecture**, and **scalable backend integration**.

  🧩 Technologies Used